Norwegian tycoon arrested, suspected of killing missing wife

 Police declined to elaborate on a motive due to the ongoing investigation.

-The 69-year-old childhood sweetheart that Hagen had married at age 19 disappeared from the couple’s home in Loerenskog, east of Oslo, authorities said.
+The woman that Hagen had married at age 19 disappeared from the couple’s home in Loerenskog, east of Oslo, authorities said.

 A ransom for her release was demanded, police said in January 2019 but declined to give the amount.
 Norwegian newspaper VG said it was for 9 million euros ($850,980) to be paid in a cryptocurrency popular among cyber-criminals.